Tuesday, October 22, 2024

 Basically, it isn't processed.
 It is automatic, a reflex.
 It takes one third the time that it takes to blink an eye for this automatic reflex to alert a person to threat.
 Far quicker than training or anything can overcome.

 Here is tape of Biden saying "shoot them in the leg."
+Unbelievably naive.
+"When somebody is coming at you, shoot them in the leg."

-So, to be able to overcome the brain's automatic reflex to assess threat, when someone comes toward them with a weapon or raises an object that could be a gun, the solution is to take time to carefully assess the entire situation, reflect on it, and take aim at a moving target to shoot them in the leg???
+So, to be able to overcome the brain's automatic reflex to assess threat, when someone comes toward them with a weapon or raises an object that could be a gun, the solution is to take time to carefully assess the entire situation, reflect on it, and take careful aim at a moving target to shoot them in the leg???
 Huh?

 Has Biden ever even fired a handgun?